-Unlike some of its neighbours in the Gulf, Muscat is not massively built up or saturated with hotels and resorts.
-Yet the standard of hospitality here is high – nowhere more so than within the succession of beautiful beachside hotels.
-Surrounded by quality restaurants, beaches and high-end shopping options, it’s tempting never to venture further afield.
+Unlike some of its neighbors in the Gulf, Muscat is not massively built up or saturated with hotels and resorts.
+Yet the standard of hospitality here is high, and nowhere more so than in the succession of beautiful beachside hotels.
+Surrounded by quality restaurants, beaches, and high-end shopping options, it’s tempting never to venture further afield.

 It’s attractions like these that make Muscat such a popular destination.
-Combined with a trip into Oman’s famous mountain regions, and it’s the kind of place where you could spend weeks and not get bored.
+Combined with a trip into Oman’s famous mountain regions, it makes Muscat the kind of place where you could spend weeks and not get bored.